-All roads this week lead to the Shanghai International Circuit – but before we get down to the business of the Chinese Grand Prix, there’s a few detours to take care of, with Max and Daniel enjoying a day out and about.
+All roads this week lead to the Shanghai International Circuit – but before we get down to the business of the Chinese Grand Prix, there are a few detours to take care of, with Max and Daniel enjoying a day out and about.

 For Daniel, it was a stopover in Hong Kong to take in the sights and sounds of the city and – in what is believed to be a first for a Red Bull Racing driver – challenge a Red Bull Skipping world record holder to a duel.